Sedeniono/ADO-History-Diff/README.md

 ## Uploading the extension to Azure DevOps Server

 See the [official Microsoft documentation](https://learn.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops-2022).
-In short, you have to options:
+In short, you have two options:
 1. Option 1: Direct installation from the marketplace.
    In the web interface of your Azure DevOps Server, go to `Collection Settings` &rarr; `Extensions` &rarr; `Browse marketplace` (in the top right corner) &rarr; search for "Sedenion.HistoryDiff" to find the extension and click on it &rarr; `Get it free` &rarr; select the target collection from the drop down list &rarr; hit `Install` &rarr; `Proceed to collection`.
 2. Option 2: Manual upload of the vsix package.